 Personalised content is great for any business right now, and there is a good reason why, apps with personalised content have a vastly higher delegate engagement rate.
 Which means more impressive numbers for your sponsors, higher levels of feedback, and more bang for your buck.
 Check that any conference apps you’re considering give you the ability to build a unique experience for each delegate.

-Ability to update your app on the move
+Ability to update from your phone

 That hectic on-the-day feeling of a conference can’t be replicated.
-You and your team have are buzzing with a million things to do, and this is just when a last-minute edit will crop up.
+You and your team are buzzing with a million things to do, and this is just when a last-minute edit will crop up.
 Mid-exhibition hall, or sitting in a session, you might not have your laptop handy.
 So you need to be able to edit or make changes to your conference app right from your phone.

-Your early-career attendees are vastly different from your cohort keynote speakers; your mobile app should help you ensure you don’t treat them differently.
-Check that any app you’re shopping for will allow you to target notifications to groups of delegates, like everyone who’s attending a particular session or even one specific delegate.
+Your early-career attendees are vastly different from your cohort keynote speakers; your mobile app should help you ensure you treat them differently.
+Check that any app you’re shopping for will allow you to target notifications to groups of delegates, like everyone who’s attending a particular session, or even one specific delegate.
 This will ensure you don’t spam everyone each time you send a message.

 What do you need to know before you pick your mobile event app?